This account is taken from the old church records of the Christdala Swedish Church near Millersburg.

 At 2:00 pm they heard gunshots and Gustafson ran to the intersection of Division and Fifth about a block away to see what had happened.
 Standing near the corner, by Bierman’s Mortuary, was another Swede named John Olson, who later built the Christdala Swedish Church near Millersburg.

 Olson was an eyewitness and later testified in a court deposition about what happened to Nicolaus Gustafson at Bierman’s corner that day.
 Cole Younger was riding his horse around the intersection, shooting and demanding that people get off the street.
-Gustafson did not understand what was going on and was shot in the head point blank by Cole Younger.
+Gustafson did not understand what was going on and was shot in the head by Cole Younger.

 Nicolaus bled profusely and died four days later, Monday September 11, 1876.